Join as a special member! 🛒 Visit Shop Gotta-havs

 This image shows a beautiful royal icing puffiness after they set overnight.
 This was piped on a half-dried royal icing base.

-Try to not over-mix the icing.
+Try not to over-mix the icing.
 Also, adding too much liquid will make them flat.

-Note: it's faster to have the royal icing flooding thinner, but this gives more bubbles, color bleed, and a flatter top.
+Note: It's faster to have the royal icing flooding thinner, but this gives more bubbles, color bleed, and a flatter top.

 There's a couple of reasons why your royal icing can develop cracks.
 Here's some answers to assist this problem.Cracks in icing